-To make a Tootsie Roll Cocktail, grab your favorite pint glass and fill it up with ice.
+- Grab a highball glass and fill it up with ice.
 This is a drink that you’ll want to enjoy ice-cold.

 Ta-da!
-Add a cute black-and-white straw and your tootsie roll drink is now ready to serve.
+Add a cute straw and your tootsie roll drink is now ready to serve.

 History of the Tootsie Roll

 According to the Tootsie Roll company website, the Tootsie Roll candy dates back to 1896.

 It was invented by Leo Hirschfield who named the hand-rolled candy for his daughter Clara, whose nickname was “Tootsie.”
 Back then, they were priced at only 1¢!

 Tootsie Pops were invented later on in 1938 and introduced fruity hard candy.
 Below, I show you how to make this into a Tootsie Pop cocktail if you like!
 (But how many sips to the bottom?!)

 Remember that episode of HIMYM Season 1 where Ted meets “the Slutty Pumpkin” at a Halloween party?
 She’s a character we later learn is named Naomi, played by Katie Holmes.

 And her favorite drink to make?
 It’s the Tootsie Roll cocktail, of course.